valeIT/valeIT.github.io/_posts/2019-12-19-sw-ix-review.md

 - Fin needs to say something to Rey and that whole plot is abandoned.

-- The Knights Of Ren of appear out of nowhere and go nowhere.
+- The Knights Of Ren appear out of nowhere and go nowhere.
 They don't even have energy sabers, what they have looks like can be cut off by any lightsaber with ease.

 - In the end Ray goes to Tatooine.
 I would understand if Kylo went there to live like Obi Wan, but Tatooine doesn't mean anything for Ray...
 They talked about it like the Skywalker loved it.
 I'm sure both Anakin and Luke hated that place so much (for obvious reasons).